 Preliminary voting results will be announced at the annual meeting.
-Final voting results will be reported in a Current Report on Form 8-K, which we plan to file within four business days of the annual meeting.
-If final voting results are not available to us in time to file a Form 8-K within four business days of the meeting, we intend to file a Form 8-K to publish preliminary results and, within four business days after the final results are known to us, file an additional Form 8-K to publish the final results.
+Final voting results will be reported in a Current Report on Form 8-K, which we plan to file within four business days after the date of the annual meeting.
+If final voting results are not available to us in time to file a Form 8-K within four business days after the date of the meeting, we intend to file a Form 8-K to publish preliminary results and, within four business days after the final results are known to us, file an additional Form 8-K to publish the final results.